Politics of Mauritania: After the 2008 coup

-In August 2019, Mohamed Ould Ghazouani was sworn in as Mauritania’s tenth president since its independence from France in 1960.
+In August 2019, former General Mohamed Ould Ghazouani was sworn in as Mauritania’s tenth president since its independence from France in 1960.
 His predecessor Mohamed Ould Abdel Aziz ran the African desert country for 10 years.
-The ruling party Union for the Republic (UPR) was founded by Aziz in 2009.
+The ruling party Union for the Republic (UPR) was founded by Aziz in 2009 and renamed to Equity Party in 2022.
 Mohamed Ould Ghazouani's victory in the 2019 Mauritanian presidential election was presented as having been the country's first peaceful transition of power since independence.
+In June 2024, President Ghazouani was re-elected for a second term.